RCasatta/bitcoin_slices/README.md

 * [Bitiodine](https://github.com/mikispag/bitiodine) use similar visitor pattern (parser credited to Mathias Svensson)
 * Some previous work on the idea to parse while reducing allocations in this [PR](https://github.com/rust-bitcoin/rust-bitcoin/pull/672)
 * Matt Corallo mentioned something like this in a [comment](https://github.com/rust-bitcoin/rust-bitcoin/pull/672#pullrequestreview-769198159) in that PR

-## TODO

-- [ ] create rotating buffer that consume and produce keeping a linear memory (rotate back when it can't append), this would overcome a bit the absence of streaming API
-- [ ] implements network types
-- [ ] add limited time fuzzing in CI